DVMProject/dvmv24/README.md

 ### `UBT0` and `URST` Jumpers

 These jumpers are specific to the version 2 boards and enable the RTS and DTR signals of the serial chip to force the board into UART bootloader mode.
 This will allow for programming using `stm32flash` even without access to the software boot command in `dvmhost`.
 By default these jumpers are **not** connected and must be bridged with solder to enable RTS/DTR boot control.
+Note that with these jumpers shorted, the V24 board will reset when `dvmhost` connects.

 ## Firmware
 Firmware is availble in this repo, under the `fw` directory.
 It's written in bare C, generated from STM32CubeMX.
 You will need an STLink programmer in order to flash the boards with the latest version of software.